-Undistributed earnings of foreign subsidiaries were approximately \$222.0 million, \$198.3 million and \$181.6 million for the fiscal years ended May 31, 2011, 2010 and 2009, respectively, for which deferred taxes have not been provided.
-Such earnings are considered indefinitely invested in the foreign subsidiaries.
+Remaining undistributed earnings of foreign subsidiaries were approximately \$140.7 million, \$222.0 million and \$198.3 million for the fiscal years ended May 31, 2012, 2011 and 2010, respectively, for which deferred taxes have not been provided.
+Such earnings are considered to be permanently reinvested in Cintas' foreign subsidiaries.
 If such earnings were repatriated, additional tax expense may result.
+The current calculation of such additional taxes is not practicable.